AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 ## --fqs (FASTQs)

 In order to process NIL/RIL data, you need to move the sequence data to a folder and create a `fq_sheet.tsv`.
 This file defines the fastqs that should be processed.
-The fastq can be specified as *relative* or *absoltue*.
+The fastq can be specified as *relative* or *absolute*.
 By default, they are expected to be relative to the fastq file.
 The FASTQ sheet details strain names, ids, library, and files.
 It should be tab-delimited and look like this:

 ```
 NIL_01   NIL_01_ID    S16 NIL_01_1.fq.gz   NIL_01_2.fq.gz